TosbackCgusBridge-Bot/CGUs-versions/Wayfair/Privacy Policy.md

 The Rewards Program offers two (2) tiers of Membership: Rewards and Rewards Gold.

 Rewards Rewards Gold Rewards Dollars Earned 3% of Net Amount 3% of Net Amount Shipping Fees for Qualifying Purchases: • Free for orders over $49
-• $4.99 Flat Rate for orders $49 and under Free Redemption Period Three months from date on which Wayfair Rewards are issued from Eligible Purchase(s) Anytime during the Rewards Gold Membership Period\* Membership Fee None $20
+• $4.99 Flat Rate for orders $49 and under Free Three months from date on which Wayfair Rewards are issued from Eligible Purchase(s) Three months from date on which Rewards-Eligible Purchase is made Anytime during the Rewards Gold Membership Period\* Membership Fee None $20

 \*If Rewards Gold Membership is not renewed, then Rewards Dollars expire three months after the end of the Rewards Gold Membership Period.